m4ttbr1tt/blog/content/posts/kubernetes-the-hard-way-prep-with-ansible.md

 ansible_ssh_private_key_file=~/.ssh/ansible-key
 ```

 And then a playbook to execute.
-This is a simple playbook that will manage the uninstall of K*S from the 4 managed machines:
+This is a simple playbook that will manage the uninstall of K3S from the 4 managed machines:

 ```shell
 # ssh-keygen -t ed25519 -f ~/.ssh/ansible-key -C "ansible key"